The following Environment practice note provides comprehensive and up to date legal information covering:

 An enforcing authority is not entitled to recover its costs where it has carried out remediation work:

-in accordance with a written agreement between it and an appropriate person, as the authority will be able to recover its costs from that person under the agreement
+in accordance with a written agreement between it and an appropriate person, as the authority will be able to recover its costs from that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.